Foam Sclerotherapy Side Effects

 - Blood clotting disorders could occur within the vein that was treated.
 If this happens, the clot may need to be drained.
 Do not ignore blood clots, as there could be potential for the clot to travel deeper in the body and cause a much more serious medical condition called deep vein thrombosis.

 - Little air bubbles might arise in the bloodstream that could cause headaches, fainting, nausea, and skewed vision.
-Although these minor symptoms usually go away on their own, it’s advised to contact your Fort Lauderdale Vein doctor if you experience any kind of problems with your limb movements after a sclerotherapy procedure.
+Although these minor symptoms usually go away on their own, it’s advised to contact your Miami Vein doctor if you experience any kind of problems with your limb movements after a sclerotherapy procedure.

 - Very rarely does this happen, but some people could discover that they are allergic to the medicated solution that is used during the treatment, and have some sort of a reaction, which would then require the necessary treatment.

-Foam sclerotherapy is an ideal treatment for anyone who has large varicose veins but does not want to have surgery to remove them.
+Foam Sclerotherapy is an ideal treatment for anyone who has large varicose veins but does not want to have surgery to remove them.
 However, it should be noted that if you have a medical condition such as a blood clotting disorder, you may not be eligible for the procedure.
 Before proceeding with foam sclerotherapy to treat your veins, our team will go over your health and medical history with you extensively in order to determine whether this is the best treatment for your particular situation.

 Our team will also evaluate your condition to determine how many sessions will be needed in order to achieve your desired results.
 Every patient is different, and some require more sessions than others.
 With several years of experience successfully treating veins, we have the knowledge and expertise to be able to work efficiently and effectively, treating your condition with the least amount of sessions possible.